 During normal times, the city generates about $278,000 per month from 67 tenants, according to the staff report.
 But since public health orders kicked in last March, many of these tenants have been forced to shutter and have requested assistance.

 The city had allowed about 20 tenants at Palo Alto Airport and Cubberley Community Center to defer its rent payments in the first three months of the pandemic, costing the city $250,000 in uncollected rent by the end of last June.
 In addition, the city is reporting about $149,000 in delinquencies from rent tenants who did not apply or qualify for relief in the first three months of the health crisis.

 Since then, the city has been fielding more requests for rent forgiveness, according to staff.
 On Monday, the council will consider how far it should go in providing it.

 The most ambitious option on the table would result in three months of rent forgiveness for all 67 tenants, which includes nonprofits and businesses of various sizes.
 That option would cost the city about $875,000 in lost revenues, according to staff.
-Another idea is to exclude large businesses from the forgiveness program, which would limit the number of tenants who receive forgiveness to 57 and cost the city $751,000.
-The third option presented by staff would limit rent forgiveness to the 17 nonprofit tenants, which would cost $203,000.
+Another idea is excluding large businesses from the forgiveness program, which would limit the number of tenants who receive forgiveness to 57 and cost the city $751,000.
+The third option presented by staff is limiting rent forgiveness to the 17 nonprofit tenants, which would cost $203,000.

-Despite the ongoing budget woes, city staff is recommending moving ahead with rent relief, provided that the tenant receiving assistance meets numerous conditions: The tenant should have no outstanding delinquencies for payments due prior to April 2020; have had gross revenues of less than $2.5 million in 2019; be able to show proof that its operations have been impacted by the county's public health orders; and have experienced a gross revenue decline by at least 50% between the first half of 2019 and the first half of 2020.
+Despite the ongoing budget woes, city staff are recommending moving ahead with rent relief, provided that the tenant receiving assistance meets numerous conditions.
+These include having no outstanding delinquencies for payments due prior to April 2020; having gross revenues of less than $2.5 million in 2019; having proof that its operations have been impacted by the county's public health orders; and seeing gross revenue decline by at least 50% between the first half of 2019 and the first half of 2020.